RBEGamer/SmartVolumeKnob/README.md

 * Layer height: 0.2mm or 0.1mm for better shell quality
 * Support: Support on buildplate only
 * Inflill: 10% - 20%
 * The screw holes are designed without any large tolerances.
-So may run a X-Y compensation on your printer first.
+So may run a X-Y compensation on your printer first or drill them to size after printing.

 For additional haptic and quality improvement, you can print the outher shell led led diffusor using a SLA / SLS printer!